LORD BYRON

 Byron is asleep on the sofa

 Lady 1(whispering): Byron!
 Byron!
-Our love is fix’d, I think we’ve proved it, nor time, nor place, nor art have moved it
+Our love is fixéd, I think we’ve proved it, nor time, nor place, nor art have moved it

-B: Considering the English winter ends in July only to recommence in August - it doesn't give us much time
+B: In sooth, my dear, as the English winter ends in July - only to recommence in August - it doesn't give us acres of time

-Lady 2(bursting into the room with hardware): We DO have putty! - Just think on our chilly situation my Lord!
+Lady 2(bursting into room with hardware): I have putty! - just think on our chilly situation my Lord!

 Enter the Learnèds, re-coiffed and stern